What is CRO? A Beginner's Guide to Conversion Rate Optimisation

 The battle for digital supremacy (sounds extreme) unfolds in two parts.
 There are indeed several stages in the ‘marketing funnel’ but for simplicity, we’ll condense them into two sections.

 The first part revolves around the strategies companies use to draw customers into their brand, these would be things like social media advertising, appearing high-up on Google search engine results and so on.
-This is the initial touch point or first contact that your customer has with your company.

-The second part then is all about taking this online traffic and encouraging the desired action.
-So when a person clicks through from a social media post or Google Ad, they land on your website where you’ll hope that they sign-up for something, make a purchase or complete any number of other actions.
+So when a person clicks through from a social media post or Google Ad, they land on your website where you’ll hope that they sign up for something, make a purchase or complete any number of other actions.

 This is the crucial second stage we’ll be discussing today; the point at which we optimise the conversion rate of our visitors.
-Welcome to conversion rate optimisation or CRO for short.

-Join our waitlist for the Conversion Rate Optimisation Certificate here
+Join our waitlist for the Conversion Rate Optimisation Certificate here.

 What is CRO?

 Specifically, conversion rate optimisation refers to the process of increasing how many visitors take the desired action to produce the desired outcome.
-Optimisation happens as a result of improving key elements of your website.

 Typically, these are things like: